TheCodeTalker/TheCodeTalker.github.io/_posts/2017-07-23-Interoperability-With-Both-World.md

 ## Intro

-Swift designed  to pervoid seamless compatibility with  Cocoa and objective-c . you can use objective c api in swift as well . its a powerful tool to integrate into you workflow.
+Swift designed  to pervoide seamless compatibility with  Cocoa and objective-c . you can use objective c api in swift as well . its a powerful tool to integrate into you workflow.

 Start from Import